kingmike134/LearnGithub/README.md

 Git Commit - This actually saves the file on git and saves the changes made.
 It will save these changes and leave a history of all saves, or commits.
 Think of commit as github's way of saying save.
 Do this by typing "git commit -m "Type Title of change" -m "Type optional description of change" ".
 Now this saves the files only locally.

+Git Push - Makes the commit live on github repository online.

 ## Subheader - Hidden Files